Keeping online events secure is more important than ever in times where remote meetings and webinars are becoming more and more commonplace.

 Why is this important?

 One of the main reasons for private webinars is to help our associations prevent link sharing.
-Link sharing contributes to the abuse of members-only benefits and devalues your organization's events (which can lead to lost revenue, eek!) when attendees are able to share the link with their un-registered coworkers or peers.
+Link sharing contributes to the abuse of members-only benefits and devalues your organization's events (which can lead to lost revenue, eek!) when attendees are able to share the link with their co-workers or peers.

 How does it work?